 In 1921, two things happened.

-One: Endocrinology researcher Rollin Woodyatt noted that the same chemical environment happened with both starvation and a diet that was very low in carbohydrates and very high in fat.
+One: Endocrinology researcher Rollin Woodyatt noted that both starvation and a diet that was very low in carbohydrates and very high in fat triggered the same chemical environment.
+In both situations, the body began to use ketones—instead of glucose—as a primary energy source.

 Could a person get the health benefits of fasting without actually fasting?